SAP/luigi/docs/luigi-core-api.md

 #### addSearchParams

-Add search parameters to url.
+Add search parameters to the URL.
-If hash routing is enabled the search parameters will be set after the hash.
+If [hash routing](navigation-parameters-reference.md#usehashrouting) is enabled, the search parameters will be set after the hash.

 ##### Parameters